pvaret/rtl8192cu-fixes/README.md

 !!
 This driver is DEPRECATED !!
 ===============================

-The new `rtl8xxxu` driver in recent mainline kernels works pretty well and you almost certainly should prefer it to this.
+The new `rtl8xxxu` driver initially introduced in kernel 4.4 works pretty well these days, and you almost certainly should prefer it to this repository.

 If `rtl8xxxu` gives you problems, try troubleshooting it before installing this driver.
 Known things to look for are:
   - Some devices require that power management be disabled in NetworkManager.
 Follow the instructions further down to disable power management in NetworkManager.